Infallibility: Christianity

 The Oxford Dictionary of the Christian Church defines infallibility as "Inability to err in teaching revealed truth".
 Catholic and Eastern Orthodox theology claim that the Church is infallible, but disagree as to where infallibility exists, whether in doctrines, scripture, or church authorities.

 In Catholic theology, Jesus, who is the Truth, is infallible, but only a special act of teaching by the church's bishops may properly be called "infallible".
 According to the First Vatican Council (1869–1871) and as reaffirmed at Vatican II (1962–1965), the earthly head of the Catholic Church, the Pope, is infallible when speaking ex cathedra on matters of faith and morals (that is, when he explicitly intends to use his papal office to teach the whole Church definitively and irreformably on matters which deal directly with faith and morals).
 However, papal infallibility does not extend beyond such cases, thus making it possible for a Pope to sin and to be incorrect.
 Papal infallibility also belongs to the body of bishops as a whole, when, in doctrinal unity with the pope, they solemnly teach a doctrine as true.

 In contrast, Protestant and non-denominational Christian churches believe that the Christian Church is indeed fallible, as evidenced by the requirement of Christ's sacrifice on the cross to pay for the sins of the world, including those of his Church, and that only God's word in scripture is infallible.
-They also completely reject the Catholic claim regarding papal infallibility, citing not just scriptural reasons, but also the many times popes have contradicted each other and the history of mistakes committed by many popes throughout Roman Catholic Church history.
+They also reject the Catholic claim regarding papal infallibility.

-Because of the complexity in defining infallibility, some Protestant and non-denominational views confuse papal infallibility with impeccability, as if the Pope were immune from sin.
+Some Protestant and non-denominational views confuse papal infallibility with impeccability, as if the Pope were immune from sin.
 This is not the Catholic Church's doctrine, which concedes that Popes can sin and may even contradict one another's personal theological opinions.
 It is evident that the Pope can sin (which every Pope explicitly states in the Confiteor, and whenever he receives the Sacrament of Penance) and a Pope may even succumb to heresy, as suggested in the condemnation by the Third Council of Constantinople (13th and 16th session) which anathematized Pope Honorius I for supporting the heresy of monothelitism, and which Pope John XXII admitted when he retracted his views on the beatific vision.